Our 35th high school class reunion starts tomorrow and goes through the weekend…and look what I found in the back of my closet! Continue reading

 Reaquaint with a Friend

 Those that read this, know her.
 Next to OFSIL Becky, she is the most frequent commenter and is in the top two (along with Bec) regular readers, that I know of, of this hogwash.
 We all know her as J, JaiJai, Gal Pal, and Queenie.
 And she has finally decided to start her own wordpress blog to compete with me and steal all my readers.
-Check her out…she doesn’t scare me (only her friend Vinny does): Baylorjai02′s Blog.
+Check her out…she doesn’t scare me (only her friend Vinny does): Baylorjai02’s Blog.
 You will most likely find her a better writer with an enjoyable story or two.
-Oh, and I’ve got her on the side Blog Roll as “The Baylor Queenie” so you can get to her long after this post is gone.
+Oh, and I’ve got her on the side Blog … Continue reading Reaquaint with a Friend

 Found a Friend